 With this imminent blizzard threatening all of us in Central Texas with a blanket of snow (kidding), now is a good time to dry some herbs for future use.
 Mint and basil have a high moisture content and will mold if not dried quickly.
 Oregano, thyme and rosemary are all good candidates for air drying, and don’t suffer much flavor loss, in my opinion.
 I simply snip off the amount I want to dry, tie the ends together with string forming a bundle, put the bundle upside down in a paper bag – tying the bag around the stems, so the bundle is hanging upside down, make some air holes in the bag, and place in cool dry spot (pantry) for 2 weeks.
 One dried, run your fingers down the stems to remove the leaves, and place your dried herbs in a glass herb jar.
 I mostly dry oregano, and use it all winter in Italian dishes.

-- Candles at the farmstand! @springdalefarm @ Springdale Farm instagram.com/p/BUUPTt1D-ex/ 2 days ago
+- Today would be an excellent day to hug a farmer! @springdalefarm @ Springdale Farm instagram.com/p/BW2fWVmFHzO/ 2 days ago

 - @keithkreeger Who doesnt love puppies???
 1 week ago

 - @jesspryles @broylesa Red jalapenos will start showing up at the farmer's markets soon, but Fiesta usually has them… twitter.com/i/web/status/8… 1 week ago